marcelloraffaele/marcelloraffaele.github.io/_posts/2021-05-26-deploy-applications-cheap-aks-cluster.markdown

 fig-caption: cheap-aks-cluster/image.png
 tags: [Azure, Cloud, AKS, Kubernetes]
 ---
 Few months ago I started to write technical articles about Kubernetes and Java development.
-The feedback that I had was really positive, and I decided to complete the argument talking about how to create a Kubernetes cluster to deploy our applications.
+The feedback that I had was really positive, and I decided to complete the argument talking about how to create a Kubernetes cluster to deploy our applications in the Cloud.
 This article aims to complement the study addressed in the previous two articles ( [From Microservices to Kubernetes with Quarkus (1/2)](https://marcelloraffaele.github.io/from-microservices-to-kubernetes-with-quarkus-1/) and [From Microservices to Kubernetes with Quarkus (2/2) - Monitoring](https://marcelloraffaele.github.io/from-microservices-to-kubernetes-with-quarkus-2/) in which I have demonstrated how to develop a java application, build the docker image and deploy it on a local Kubernetes instance.
 The missing step was to deploy these applications in the Cloud.
 We will see how it is possible to define a minimal and inexpensive configuration of Azure Kubernetes Service (AKS) to deploy our applications for testing and demo purposes.